Tips for Taps Blog

-It has been said that soft water can cause your hair to look flat, but at this time we could not find any studies to back up the effects of soft water on your hair.
+Some claim soft water can cause your hair to look flat, but we could not find any studies to back up the effects of soft water on your hair.

 Why Is My Hair Green?

-If you are noticing that your hair is turning green, it might be the case that your tap water has high levels of chlorine or copper.
+If you are noticing your hair turning slightly green, it might be that your tap water has high levels of chlorine or copper.

 Greenish, brittle hair due to chlorine in the water is common among swimmers who spend a large amount of time swimming in pools with high concentrations of chlorine.
 Chlorine concentrations can also be high in drinking water (but not as high as swimming pools).